Versiti - LGBTQ+ Donor Information | Learn About Blood Donation

 We welcome all prospective blood donors and understand that there’s a difference between biological sex and gender.
 However, the FDA requires donors to select either “male” or “female” when completing their donor questionnaire.

 Under the 2023 FDA guidance eligibility will be based on the new guidelines that consider anal sex with new or multiple partners in the last three months regardless of sexual orientation.
-So if you have been deferred for having sex with a man in the past that deferral is terminated and you are eligible to donate if you meet all current criteri
+So if you have been deferred for having sex with a man in the past that deferral is terminated and you are eligible to donate if you meet all current criteria.

 Yes.
 If your permanent deferral was because of MSM contact, you may be eligible to donate now.